-Definition Action Research.
-Description.
+Definition Action Research?
+Meaning.

 Action Research (AR) is a (typically cyclic or spiral) process for planning change interventions and for intentional learning from experience, first described by social